rails/rails/guides/source/upgrading_ruby_on_rails.md

 * Rails 4.0 has removed `attr_accessible` and `attr_protected` feature in favor of Strong Parameters.
 You can use the [Protected Attributes gem](https://github.com/rails/protected_attributes) to a smoothly upgrade path.

+* Rails 4.0 has deprecated `ActiveRecord::Fixtures` in favor of `ActiveRecord::FixtureSet`.

 ### Active Resource

 Rails 4.0 extracted Active Resource to its own gem.
 If you still need the feature you can add the [Active Resource gem](https://github.com/rails/activeresource) in your Gemfile.